jotsirk/minesweeper/README.md

   - [ ] clean up code
   - [ ] make the game view better
   - [ ] clean up ng components
-  - [ ] add flagging possibilities
+  - [x] add flagging possibilities
-  - [ ] add gameover function where all bombs are flagged
+  - [x] add gameover function when game is won
 - make the minesweeper board dynamic and realtime for everyone in the lobby
 - look into game generation from main view
 - add server services for singleplayer game